linode/docs/docs/platform/automating-server-builds.md

 After you restore or clone a disk to another Linode, you may need to change its hostname and IP address.
 For instructions on changing the hostname, see [Setting the Hostname](/docs/getting-started#sph_setting-the-hostname).
 If the golden disk was configured to use a static IP address, you'll also need to replace the IP address.
 See [Static IP Configuration](/docs/networking/configuring-static-ip-interfaces#sph_static-ip-configuration) for more information.

-## StackScripts

-[StackScripts](http://www.linode.com/stackscripts) are custom scripts that run when a Linode boots for the first time.
-You can use public StackScripts that were contributed by members of the community, or you can create your own StackScript that is private to your account.
-StackScripts can update the system, set the host name, add SSH keys, install packages, and even configure settings.
-For more information about StackScripts, and to learn how you can use them to automate server builds, [see this article](https://library.linode.com/stackscripts).

 ## Third-Party Tools

-Golden disks and StackScripts are capable of handling automated server builds for most individuals and small businesses, but if you work for a large business that manages dozens of Linodes, you may need to turn to a third-party configuration management tool such as:
+Golden disks are capable of handling automated server builds for most individuals and small businesses, but if you work for a large business that manages dozens of Linodes, you may need to turn to a third-party configuration management tool such as:

 -   **Puppet:** An open source configuration management tool that manages systems declaratively.
 It can automates IT tasks like application configuration, patch management, and even infrastructure audit and compliance.
 See the following Puppet guides: